 EUDR: Donau Soja supports members and partners in implementation

-The EU Deforestation Regulation, or EUDR, states the following: (ongoing updates)
+Current EU Deforestation Regulation, or EUDR, status: (ongoing updates)

 In addition, the Parliament has proposed the introduction of a new “zero risk” category: For products from zero risk countries, no geolocation data and no due diligence statement is required.
-The following page will be adapted to the new “zero risk” category when it officially becomes law.
+This was not adopted however.

 Next steps